On the modularity of reducible mod l Galois representations: Non-optimal levels of

 \subsection{Weaker converse statement and the prime level case}

 In what follows we present a weaker statement in the direction of the reverse implication of Conjecture~\ref{conj}.
 We will finish this paragraph with a proof of Theorem~\ref{main}. \begin{thm} Let $N$ be a positive squarefree integer.
 Let $k$ be an even integer~$\ge4$ and assume $l>k+1$.
-Assume that at least one of the following conditions holds~: \begin{enumerate} \item we have $(p^k-1)(p^{k-2}-1)\equiv 0\pmod{l}$ for every prime number~$p$ dividing~$N$ and there exists a prime divisor~$p_0$ of~$N$ such that $p_0^{k}\equiv 1\pmod{l}$; \item we have $p^{k-2}\equiv 1\pmod{l}$ for every prime number $p$ dividing~$N$ and $l$ divides the numerator of $B_k/k$. \end{enumerate} Then the representation~$\trivial\oplus\chi_l^{k-1}$ arises from a weight-$k$ eigenform of level~$N$ and trivial Nebentypus. \end{thm} \proof Assume that either condition of the theorem is satisfied and let us consider the Eisenstein series~$E$ of~\S\ref{sss:ES_again} with the following choice of parameters~:
+Assume that at least one of the following conditions holds~: \begin{enumerate} \item we have $(p^k-1)(p^{k-2}-1)\equiv 0\pmod{l}$ for every prime number~$p$ dividing~$N$ and there exists a prime divisor~$p_0$ of~$N$ such that $p_0^{k}\equiv 1\pmod{l}$; \item we have $p^{k-2}\equiv 1\pmod{l}$ for every prime number $p$ dividing~$N$ and $l$ divides the numerator of $B_k/k$. \end{enumerate} Then the representation~$\trivial\oplus\chi_l^{k-1}$ arises from a weight-$k$ eigenform of level~$N$ and trivial Nebentypus. \end{thm}

+\begin{rem} This statement is weaker than the reverse implication in Conjecture \ref{conj} because it is not guaranteed that the eigenform is a newform. \end{rem}

+\proof Assume that either condition of the theorem is satisfied and let us consider the Eisenstein series~$E$ of Section~\ref{sss:ES_again} with the following choice of parameters~: